charvibannur/100-Days-of-Machine-learning/README.md

 ## DAY-41 [07/12/2021] :
 * Taking time off to study for 3rd sem internals and final exams.
 Will be back soon !!

+## DAY-42 [01/01/2021] Read a Research Paper on Chatbots:
+* Did a short Literature survey:
+* * written by Sushil S. Ranavare and Rajani S Kamath
+* * Artificial Intelligence based Chatbot for Placement Activity at College Using DialogFlow
+* * NLP module of DialogFlow translates students’ queries into structured data in order to understand institute’s service